 This is the oldest type of therapy on this list.
 It often focuses on things that happened in the past and tries to help you process those experiences better so they do not have as much impact on the present.
 It can also help you understand some underlying reasons for certain behaviors or problems in your life.
 It usually takes longer (up to a year of more) to feel its benefits.

 Make sure you get more than one name.
-Sometimes therapists do not have availability that aligns with yours or their price range may be out of your comfort zone.
+Sometimes therapists in NYC do not have availability that aligns with yours or their price range may be out of your comfort zone.

 Also, it’s more than okay to “shop around” and set up initial sessions with more than one therapist.
 It is important to find the right clinician and nothing beats a meeting in-person.
 Most therapists understand the importance of a good fit between client and clinician and are open to initial (sometimes free of charge) consultation before committing to treatment together.

 Once you have a few names, conduct a Google search.
 See if any of them have websites, Psychology Today or Google+ profiles, or evaluations on Yelp or Healthgrades.com.
 If you have a strong reaction while reading a provider’s website or evaluations, listen to it.
 It is okay to be picky and trust your gut.